Data-Driven Marketing: Definition & How To Do It

 • Recommend products based on past purchases.
 Offer discounts for items left in their shopping cart.

 Pro Tip: When users feel their information is secure and the data collection process is interactive, they're more inclined to participate.
-A great example for this is this medical spa site, they collect data using an interactive quiz to make users more likely to engage with it.
+A great example of this is this medical spa site, which collects data using an interactive quiz to make users more likely to engage with it.

 pinch-med-spa-quiz